 The Razer DeathAdder Elite is a very well-built gaming mouse.
 It's made of solid plastic and there are no wobbling parts.
 The mouse feels a bit less loose than the Mamba Elite since the DeathAdder doesn't have the ability to tilt its mouse wheel, but this is a very minor difference.
 Its feet are fairly good and glide well.

 This mouse's ergonomics are very good for right-handed people.
 There are latex grips on the side to help grab the mouse firmly and it's quite easy to reach all the buttons, too.
 It's a fairly long mouse, so it's more suitable for palm and claw grip, but you can also use the fingertip grip if you don't have smaller hands.
 For a true ambidextrous design with side buttons on both side, check out the wired Corsair M55 RGB Pro, although its performance isn't as great.
+If you want a non-slanted design with a lower back hump, check out the Razer Viper.

 Note: There isn't a left-handed version of this mouse, but there is one for the regular DeathAdder.